-- Columbia University School of Nursing provides two years (five semesters) of funding for tuition, related fees, health insurance, and stipend (based on current NIH rates) to students who are U.S. citizens or permanent residents.
+- Columbia University School of Nursing provides three years (eight semesters) of funding for tuition, related fees, health insurance, and stipend.

 - Estimated Funding Package for the PhD Program

 - Bachelor's or master's degree in nursing, or

 - Master's degree in a related discipline (i.e. MBA or MPH) and a bachelor's degree in nursing (admitted applicants may be required to enroll in additional nursing credits to ensure adequate preparation).

 - Applicants with an associate’s degree in nursing and a bachelor's or master's degree in other areas are eligible to apply.

 - Note: Official transcripts from all institutions attended will be required prior to enrollment in the program.

 - New York State RN licensure or eligibility